Plan Document: Voluntary Amendments & Restatements

 401(k) and Other Salary Deferral Plans

-There is a rule that says participant in 401(k) plans cannot defer compensation they have already received.
+There is a rule that says participants in 401(k) plans cannot defer compensation they have already received.
 Any amendment that would indirectly violate that rule can only be effective on a prospective basis even though the general rule would not normally be that restrictive.
 Two quick examples will help to illustrate.

 Example 1: A plan currently limits employee deferrals to no more than 15% of compensation.
 On December 31, 2015, the plan sponsor decides to remove the percentage limit so that employees can defer up to the maximum IRS dollar limit.
 Although the general rule would allow this amendment to be signed and applied to 2015, doing so would have the effect of retroactively allowing participants to defer compensation they have already received.
 As a result, the amendment must be prospective.